diablodale/gnucash-dev-docker/ci/appveyor-setup.md

 1. Follow the [AppVeyor](https://www.appveyor.com/) new user setup.
 2. Visit the user profile area on the AppVeyor website
 3. Click `Security` settings and enable Two-Factor authentication (2FA)
 4. Click `API keys`.
-Here is where you generate API keys/tokens.
+Here is where you generate API keys.
 You will need a key later in this setup.
 5. If you are the first GnuCash user on AppVeyor, then create a new `Account`
    * Name `gnucashbuilder`
    * Timezone `UTC`